Over-the-Air Learning-based Geometry Point Cloud Transmission: Introduction

+In many cases, point clouds are captured by remote devices, and are communicated for processing where the necessary computing resources are available.
+Therefore, wireless transmission plays a vital role in facilitating the mobility and accessibility of 3D point clouds, empowering industries and applications reliant on this expressive data format.
+The standard approach for point cloud transmission consists of two main steps, where octree-based point cloud compression \cite{Rusu_ICRA2011_PCL} is followed by digital transmission over the wireless link.
+The standard approach faces several challenges in achieving accurate and reliable transmission of 3D point cloud data, namely, inefficient feature extraction due to the limitation of the octree representation in extracting contextual features, and the cliff and leveling effects, which are inherent to the digital transmission of extracted features.

-{\it Related work}: There have been many efforts in processing and understanding 3D point clouds using deep learning.
-The authors in \cite{qi2017pointnet} proposed PointNet that uses permutation-invariant operations, such as pointwise multilayer perceptrons (MLPs) and max-pooling, to extract features for point cloud classification and segmentation.
-The follow-up works improved the performance by using more advanced operations such as 3D convolution \cite{thomas2019kpconv} and self-attention \cite{ptv1,guo2021pct,fpt}.
-The most related line of work to ours is point cloud compression, for which different deep learning-based techniques have been proposed recently \cite{OctSqueeze,pcgcv2, wiesmann2021deep,pct_pcc}.
-Among them, \cite{OctSqueeze} used deep neural networks to predict the occupancy probability for a certain node in the octree, exploiting the information from its parent node and sibling nodes.
-Then, an entropy model is used to generate the bit stream.
-Ref. \cite{wiesmann2021deep} used multiple KPconv \cite{thomas2019kpconv} and downsampling layers to progressively reduce the number of points and extract information from the points of previous layers, and an offset-based up-sampling algorithm was proposed to reconstruct the point clouds at the decoder.
-The authors in \cite{pct_pcc} used the point cloud transformer \cite{guo2021pct} as the backbone to enhance the compression performance.
+There has been significant progress in recent years thanks to the adoption of learning-based algorithms and neural network architectures for point cloud classification, semantic segmentation \cite{qi2017pointnet, thomas2019kpconv, ptv1, guo2021pct, fpt}, and compression \cite{OctSqueeze,pcgcv2, wiesmann2021deep,pct_pcc}.
+In particular, the authors in \cite{qi2017pointnet} propose PointNet that uses permutation-invariant operations, such as pointwise multilayer perceptrons (MLPs) and max-pooling, to extract features for point cloud classification and segmentation.
+The follow-up works improve the classification and segmentation performances by using more advanced operations such as 3D convolution (KPconv) \cite{thomas2019kpconv} and self-attention \cite{ptv1,guo2021pct,fpt}.
+Meanwhile, various deep learning-based schemes have been proposed for point cloud compression \cite{OctSqueeze,pcgcv2, wiesmann2021deep,pct_pcc, ruan2024pointcloudcompressionimplicit, nvfpcc}.
+Among them, the authors in \cite{OctSqueeze} use neural networks to predict the occupancy probability for a certain node in the octree and adopt an entropy model to generate the compression output.
+Ref. \cite{wiesmann2021deep} uses multiple KPconv \cite{thomas2019kpconv} and downsampling layers to progressively extract information, and adopts an offset-based up-sampling algorithm to reconstruct the point cloud at the decoder.
+The authors in \cite{pct_pcc} follow the framework in \cite{wiesmann2021deep} and use the point cloud transformer \cite{guo2021pct} as the backbone to enhance the compression performance.